 To change society’s behavior, it is important to promote awareness.
 Make everyone understand why these transformations are important.

 The fashion industry is facing an era never seen before.
 Society is rearranging its values, putting minorities and the environment under the spotlight.
 Consumers are demanding transparency, diversity, eco-consciousness, and representativeness.
 Consequently, the fashion industry started to embrace these pillars and rethink its ways of production.

 Check out 5 shreds of evidence that fashion is walking along with social changes!

 Eco-friendly and Eco-conscious is the New Black

 Fast fashion is a massive industry that creates 15 million tons of textile waste each year.
-Researches are showing that this kind of production that doesn’t take into account sustainable and social issues, can’t be tolerated anymore.
-Part of society began to understand the importance of adopting sustainable practices and, this demand is spreading throughout all production chains.
+Research shows that such production can’t be tolerated anymore.
+Part of society began to understand the importance of adopting sustainable practices.
+Hence, demand is spreading throughout all production chains.
 In other words, slowly, society as a whole is realizing this reality and adopting sustainable practices in their daily life.

 The market is changing completely.
 Fashion is reflecting these social changes.
 New brands, with creative and eco-friendly practices, are finding their way to success.
 They not only look for the planet’s health but are also concerned about their worker’s conditions and paying fair wages.

 The Future and the Fashion Industry Are Female

 Feminism emerged little by little and the first manifestation of it was made by the Suffragettes, at the end of the 18th century.
 With time, women’s demands started to embark on other issues such as fair pay, equitable opportunities of employment, education, the right to freedom, respect, security, and so on.
 Of course, fashion reflected everything, from clothing to accessories.